suzaku-io/diode/README.md

 Diode is a Scala/Scala.js library for managing immutable application state with unidirectional data flow.
 It is heavily influenced and inspired by
 [Flux](https://facebook.github.io/flux/) and [Elm](https://github.com/evancz/elm-architecture-tutorial/) architectures, and libraries like
 [Om](https://github.com/omcljs/om) and [Redux](https://github.com/rackt/redux).
 Diode helps you build applications that are easy to reason about, have predictable behaviour, are easy to test and debug and are type safe.
-It's a compact, high performing and easy to extend library with no external dependencies.
+It's a compact, high performing and extensible library with no external dependencies.

 ## Getting Started